sirisian/ecmascript-types/README.md

 - ```type```, ```ref```, ```operator```, ```dynamic```, ```partial```, ```shared```, ```where```, and ```is``` are contextual keywords.
 They're only treated as keywords in positions that don't parse today.
 For example ```type X = 1;``` is currently a syntax error on one line, and the grammar uses a [no LineTerminator here] restriction after ```type``` so a two-statement sequence split across lines keeps its current meaning.
 - ```:=``` and ```.<``` are token sequences that cannot appear in any valid program today, which is why the typed assignment and generic application syntaxes are built on them.
 - ```a: Type``` annotations appear only in declaration positions (bindings, parameters, class members, return types) where a ```:``` is currently invalid.
 Object literal and destructuring positions, where ```:``` already has a meaning, use the parenthesized ```(a: Type)``` form throughout the proposal for exactly this reason.

+### Strict Mode

+Typed code is strict mode code.
+A function whose parameters, return type, or body contain a type annotation is strict, as if it began with ```'use strict'```, and functions nested inside it inherit that.
+Class bodies and modules are already strict, so in practice this extends the rule to typed functions and scripts.
+Since annotations are new syntax, no existing program's mode changes, and code with no annotations is unaffected.
+Typed and sloppy functions call each other normally.

+Each sloppy mode behavior this removes is one that conflicts with something typed code depends on:

+- ```with``` introduces bindings whose types cannot be known statically.
+- The ```arguments``` object is unmapped, so a write through ```arguments[0]``` cannot bypass a parameter's declared type.
+Typed rest parameters are the replacement.
+- Assignment to a non-writable property throws rather than failing silently, matching typed assignment, which throws a TypeError on a type mismatch.
+- ```this``` is ```undefined``` rather than the global object in a function called without a receiver, which matters when ```this``` is typed.
+- ```delete``` of an unqualified identifier is a SyntaxError.
+Deleting a typed field or typed array element remains a TypeError per the interfaces and arrays sections.
+- Legacy octal literals and the ```\8``` and ```\9``` escapes are SyntaxErrors, keeping the numeric literal grammar unambiguous alongside separators and type propagation to literals.
+- ```Function.prototype.caller``` and ```arguments.callee``` are absent, so a function's identity cannot be recovered from its frame.
+- A direct ```eval``` gets its own scope and cannot introduce bindings into the enclosing typed scope.
+The compiler's knowledge of a typed scope is therefore complete, which is what allows a typed function to be compiled without guards against injected bindings.

 ## Undecided Topics